h00lig4n/argocd-envsubst/README.md

 # argocd-envsubst
-*Disclaimer*: I take no responsibility for offending GitOps purests.
+*Disclaimer*: I take no responsibility for offending GitOps purists.

 This ArgoCD ConfigManagementPlugin has two functions:
 1. Replacing environment variables in kubernetes yaml manifest files.